![]() Artist's layout of future (third) Jewish temple. Click on the image to go to the article.

 Probably not.

 This future seven year covenant will be different.
-It will be the genuine article.
-Its reality will be proven by the epic subsequent history that it opens up.
-When this covenant is signed and confirmed there will be consequences.
-Great and awesome events will start to happen.
+The terminus of the "Road Map to Peace" will be on the front pages of our newspapers and on Fox and CNN cable news.
+This seven year peace deal will be the genuine article.
+The covenant will fire the starting gun on a seven year history spawning earthshaking political events of Biblical proportions.
+When this covenant is signed and confirmed there will be major international consequences.
+Great and awesome events will start to happen as the god of Israel resumes His determined covenant dealings with all the Judeo-Christian and heathen Gentile people in the nations.
 This is clearly laid out for us in Daniel 9:27.

 Well this is an interesting question.
-It is entirely possible that this future peace treaty will be brokered in the aftermath of a future Middle East conflict.
+It is entirely possible that this future prophesied peace treaty will be brokered in the aftermath of a major future Middle East conflict.
 This coming war may turn out to be be a very destructive one.
 And history demonstrates a recurring pattern.
-Great treaties do not happen in peacetime by monetary coaxing.
-They usually follow wars.
+Great treaties do not happen in peacetime just by some monetary coaxing under the table by the superpower of the day.
+Real and significant peace treaties usually follow wars.

 "Someone do something!"

-Where might this war take place?
+Who would be the players in this war?
 Israel has recently expressed concern that terrorist cells of Hamas and Hezbollah are holed up in Damascus.
 This is very close to Jerusalem.
 The city of Damascus is the oldest city in the world.
 And it has never been destroyed in all its history.
-But there is a prophecy awaiting fulfilment that involves this old city.
+But there is a prophecy awaiting fulfillment that involves this old city.
 The prophet Isaiah spoke of the city of Damascus becoming a "heap of rubble".
-(Isa.17) That being the case, we might do well to keep an eye on this developing situation in Syria.
+(Isa.17) That being the case, we might do well to keep an eye on this developing situation with terrorist cells and WMD in this southern city of Syria right near the Israeli border.

 One thing we can say with complete assurance.
-If the Third Temple is to be built then the balance of power will have been changed in a dramatic way.
-Something big will have to happen to break the present Islamic hold on the Temple Mount.
+If the Third Temple is to be built then the balance of power will have had to have been changed in a dramatic way.
+Something big will have to happen to break the present Islamic hold on the Temple Mount and allow the foundations to be laid for the Third Temple.
+Because the present situation offers no hope at all.
 Without the political status quo being overturned there can be no construction of the Third Temple.

 As we have previously stated, it seems that the Third Temple can only be built under the covering of an all encompassing world peace.
 This peace will most certainly involve Israel and her neighbors.
 It is a peace that we have not seen yet.
 Quite obviously it is out there in the future.
 Because all attempts by the Jewish 'Temple Mount Faithful' to place a foundation stone for the temple on the temple mount have incited Islamic rioting.
 When Ariel Sharon decided to take a stroll on the Temple Mount some years ago the result was a huge hue and cry throughout the Islamic world.
-In fact it started off a wave of terrorism that came to be known as "the intifada".
+The principalities and powers and the heathen nations were set off raging.
+(Psalm 2) In fact it started off a wave of terrorism that came to be known as "the intifada".

 So how will the peace necessary to allow this rebuilding come?
 Will it come after a future war?
-Will the radical fundamentalist Islamic powers currently ruling the Temple Mount be defeated by a combined Judeo-Christian (anti-terror) alliance?
+Will the radical fundamentalist Islamic powers currently ruling the Temple Mount be defeated in this coming war by a combined Judeo-Christian (anti-terror) alliance?

 This was a pivotal moment in holy history.